cdupont/CorentinDupont-WebPage/blog/posts/Programming/2014-09-23-Nomyx-Language.md

 ---
-title: Nomyx  tutorial, part 2: the Language
+title: "Nomyx  tutorial, part 2: the Language"
 tags: Haskell, Nomyx
 description: Learn how to code rules in Nomyx
 ---